THE BEGIN-SADAT CENTER

 CONTINUES TO INSPIRE

 The Begin-Sadat Center for Strategic Studies (BESA) was founded in 1993 by Dr. Thomas O. Hecht, as a non-partisan and independent institute affiliated with the Political Science Department at Bar-Ilan University.
 It was named in memory of Israel’s Prime Minister Menachem Begin and Egypt’s President Anwar Sadat (BEgin-SAdat), whose groundbreaking Egyptian-Israeli peace treaty laid the cornerstone for conflict resolution in the Middle East.
+The Begin-Sadat Center for Strategic Studies has partnered in conferences and research activities with leading strategic studies centers around the world – such the RAND Corporation, the Johns Hopkins School of Advanced International Studies, the Carnegie Council on Ethics and International Affairs, and the IDF’s own National Defense College.

 Where do the most creative minds